apollographql/apollo-tooling/packages/vscode-apollo/README.md

 <h3 id="api-key">Setting up an API key</h3>
 To authenticate with Engine to pull down the schema, create a file next to the `apollo.config.js` called `.env`.
 This should be an untraced file (i.e. don't push it to GitHub).
 Go to the settings page of the published service and create a new API key.

-> It is best practice to create a new API key for each member of the team and name the key so its easy to find and revoke if needed
+> It is best practice to create a new API key for each member of the team and name the key so it's easy to find and revoke if needed

 After the key is found, add the following line to the `.env` file: